Twitch Logo

 Twitch Emblem

 Throughout its history, the brand service has been built around the name “Twitch.”
-According to company representatives, their icon is associated with the word “Glitch,” which conveys the state of malfunction.
+According to company representatives, their icon is associated with the word “Glitch,” which conveys a malfunctioning state.
 Therefore, in 2012, small separate icons symbolizing a glitch appeared.
 These are squares with a cut-off in the right corner, two rectangular “cuts,” and a wide shadow.